 Please bring a government-issued photo ID and your social security number to your first appointment so that we may bill your insurance.
 Please let us know if you need help finding your insurance information.
-You do not have to bill your insurance.
-You may pay on your own at the time of your visit.
+If you don't want us to bill your insurance, you may pay on your own at the time of your visit.